perforce/helix-authentication-service/README.md

 The oidc-provider running in a Docker container has a sample user with email `johndoe@example.com`, and whose account identifier is literally anything.
 That is, requesting an account by id `12345` will give you Johnny; requesting another account by id `67890` will also give you Johnny.
+The account password is similarly meaningless as any value is accepted.

 ## Why Node and Passport?